 In November 2008, we entered into a clearing capital agreement with Cantor to clear U.S. Treasury and U.S. government agency securities transactions on our behalf.
 In June 2020, this clearing capital agreement was amended to cover Cantor providing clearing services in all eligible financial products to us and not just U.S. Treasury and U.S. government agency securities.
 Pursuant to the terms of this agreement, so long as Cantor is providing clearing services to us, Cantor shall be entitled to request from us cash or other collateral acceptable to Cantor in the amount reasonably requested by Cantor under the clearing capital agreement or Cantor will post cash or other collateral on our behalf for a commercially reasonable charge.
-During the three months ended March 31, 2023 and 2022, the Company was charged \$0.3 million and \$0.2 million, respectively, by Cantor for the cash or other collateral posted by Cantor on BGC's behalf.
-Cantor had not requested any cash or other property from us as collateral as of March 31, 2023.
+During the three months ended June 30, 2023 and 2022, the Company was charged \$0.5 million and \$0.2 million, respectively, by Cantor for the cash or other collateral posted by Cantor on BGC's behalf.
+During the six months ended June 30, 2023 and 2022, the Company was charged \$0.8 million and \$0.3 million, respectively, by Cantor for the cash or other collateral posted by Cantor on BGC's behalf.
+Cantor had not requested any cash or other property from us as collateral as of June 30, 2023.